 Matvey Safonov News: Secures clean sheet

-Safonov had no saves and allowed zero goals in Wednesday's 2-0 win against Liverpool.
+Safonov had six saves and secured a clean sheet in Tuesday's 2-0 victory versus Liverpool.

-Safonov delivered a solid performance in Wednesday's 2-0 win over Liverpool despite not being required to make a save, showing reassurance in his aerial outings and organizing his defense throughout the match.
-The Russian has now recorded three clean sheets in his last four appearances, continuing to build momentum as the season progresses, and will look to maintain that form in Tuesday's Champions League return leg against Liverpool.
+Safonov made six saves in Tuesday's 2-0 win against Liverpool, securing his fourth clean sheet in his last five appearances.
+The Russian continues to impress match after match as one of the standout goalkeepers in this Champions League campaign, showing strong positioning and confidence when coming off his line.
+He will look to maintain that momentum Sunday in a marquee Ligue 1 clash against Lyon.

 Win Your League With RotoWire!